 Buy online natural pecan halves with no added salt and no preservatives.

-Every raw material respects our entire supply chain guaranteeing a product with no added sugar and at an affordable price.
+Every raw material respects our entire supply chain guaranteeing a natural product at an affordable price.
 With our pecan halves, you are supporting quality agriculture and the people who work in the fields with love, effort, and respect.

-You can buy pecan halves in packs of 500 g, 1 kg and 2.5 kg, ideal for true nuts lovers.
+You can buy pecan halves in packs that are ideal for true nuts lovers.

 Discover the benefits of pecan halves!
 Our nutritional analyses have shown that 100 g of pecan halves contain: